InCharacter/theme-portfolio/content/authors/fudan/_index.md

 ---
 # Display name
-title: "InCharacter"
+title: "Fudan University"

+user_groups: ["Organization"]
 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: ''

 # Status emoji
 status:
-  icon: 🤖
+  icon:

 # Organizations/Affiliations
-#organizations:
-#- name:
 #  url: ""

 # Short bio (displayed in user profile at end of posts)